Advertisement

 The answer to which you would rather have depends entirely on where you sit in the commission structure.
 If you joined five years ago and have 500 people generating commissions below you, multi-level is obviously preferable — you receive income from hundreds of people's activity with minimal personal effort.
 If you joined last month and have three people below you who joined the week before you, the multi-level structure is producing almost nothing for you while generating meaningful income for the five levels above you from your own sales.
 The question "which would you rather have" has a different answer depending on when you ask it and who you ask it to.

 Multi-level commission is a time machine.
 The earlier you entered, the more it pays.
 The later you entered, the more you pay to the people who entered before you.
-A flat Bitcoin prize is the same for every position every round — it does not care how long you have been competing.
+A flat Bitcoin prize is the same for every position every round — it does not care how long you have been competing, who introduced you to the competition, or when you arrived.
+The leaderboard has no memory of history.

 Bitok Arena competition prizes are flat in the sense that the position determines the prize, not the history.
 The first-place prize goes to the address that committed the most BTC in that round — whether that address competed yesterday for the first time or has competed 500 times before.
 The history of prior participation produces no advantage or disadvantage in the current round's prize distribution.
-This is structurally opposite to multi-level commission, where early entry and large downline history produce compounding passive advantages.
+This is structurally opposite to multi-level commission, where early entry and large downline history produce compounding passive advantages that cannot be replicated by later entrants.
+Bitok Arena's analysis of how these two income structures actually distribute income shows why the timing question matters.

 How Multi-Level Commission Actually Distributes Income